imaNNeo/fl_chart/CONTRIBUTING.md

 - Change your code according to feedback (if any).

-After you follow the above steps, your PR will be hopefully be merged.
+After you follow the above steps, your PR will hopefully be merged.
 Thanks for contributing!